sasank-desaraju/med-ai-workflow/initial_setup.md

     - Better Comments by Aaron Bond.
     - indent-rainbow by oderwat.

-### 7. Conda and Python
+### 7. Conda and Python 🐍
 If you just install Python, you'll be able to write Python code but it won't be easy to use all of the awesome Python software packages that other people have wrote.
 We need some of these for machine learning.

 Additionally, for a given project, you may want a specific "environment" where you are using Package A version 2.0, Package B version 1.3, Package C version 2.7, etc. You may want different packages/versions for different projects so it's nice to create a unique "environment" for each project.

 Conda is a tool which acts as both a package manager and an environment manager:

 - Install conda.
 The full ["anaconda"](https://www.anaconda.com/download#downloads) comes with a GUI interface to install packages and create environments.
-I use ["miniconda"](https://docs.anaconda.com/free/miniconda/) because it uses less disk space and I just use the CLI (AKA terminal) anyway.
+I use ["miniconda"](https://docs.anaconda.com/free/miniconda/) because it uses **way** less disk space and I just use the CLI (AKA terminal) anyway.
 - The normal anaconda may be easier to use if you're not familiar with the terminal but I believe you have to use CLI conda on HPG (HiPerGator) anyway.
+- Windows WSL 🪟🐧 - [here](https://www.youtube.com/watch?v=MEbtOanQGZs) is a video that might help.
+This is showing how to install it into your WSL Linux operating system.
+Notice it is has you download the Linux download option instead of the Windows download option from the anaconda site.

 ### 8. HiPerGator (HPG)